The 10 Weirdest Facts About Crickets

 5. Every species of cricket has a unique chirp

 There are over 900 species of crickets in the world.
 Every single one of these species has their own unique chirp!
+Some experts can tell which species are in a given field just by listening to the different chirps.
 Speaking of the chirping noise…

 6. Crickets chirp by rubbing their wings together

 Each cricket wing has a set of 50-300 “teeth” arranged in a comb-like pattern.
 The cricket rubs this comb against the upper hind edge of its other wing.
-As their wing brushes the teeth, it makes the chirping noise!
+As their wing brushes the teeth, it creates the chirping noise!
+Only the male crickets make all this racket.
+They use their chirp to attract mates, intimidate rivals and woo the females once they’ve met.

 7. Cricket’s “ears” are located on their legs